kanidm/kanidm/kanidm_book/src/installing_client_tools.md

  * Fedora 34/35
  * CentOS Stream 9

+The `kanidm` client has been built and tested from Windows, but is not (yet) packaged routinely.

 ### OpenSUSE Tumbleweed

 Kanidm has been part of OpenSUSE Tumbleweed since October 2020.
 You can install